apache/royale-docs/features/mxml.md

 **the header**: In the example above, the header tag `<?xml version="1.0" encoding="utf-8"?>` has two parts:

   - **XML declaration**: this tells the compiler what version of XML the file is using.
 1.0 is the default; but since other versions exist, you have to specify it.
-  - **The encoding**: this tells the compiler what text encoding to use to translate the bits of code into letters and numbers to displahy in the UI.
+  - **The encoding**: this tells the compiler what text encoding to use to translate the bits of code into letters and numbers to display in the UI.
 The default is `utf-8`, but some applications use different encodings that suit their specific needs.

 **The main tag**: This tag includes everything else on the page.
 For a full application, it usually starts `<js:Application...` and ends as the last line of the file: `</js:Application>`.
+In the example above, which is for a module that could be included in a larger application, the main tag defines a group: `<j:Group...` and closes at the end of the file: `</J:Group>`.

-You write the rest of the page's contents within this tag, and the tag's attributes are very important for configuring and launching the application
+The main tag's **attributes** are very important for configuring and launching the application.
+The attributes can include:

+  - the page's name, which may appear in a header bar or in metadata the browser displays.
+  - a declaration of **namespaces**.
+These are the location of resources you may want to use in the app.
+Declaring their namespaces means you can deploy a control, container, or some other neat thing from that namespace without much struggle.
+In the example above, because we declare the `xmlns:j="library://ns.apache.org/royale/jewel` in the main tag, we can later deploy buttons from that namespace (like `<j:Button text="Apache"/>`) very simply.
+  - simple property values like the width and height of the app or module.
+  - if the app or module implements or inherits from some other app or module.
+  - what should happen as soon as the app is ready (something like `initialize="addEventListener('dataReady', dataReadyHandler);configurator.send()"`)

+You write what this file does, how it does it, and what the user sees as a result, after this main tag and before its closing tag at the end of the file.
+See the "What your file _may_ have" section, below.

+### What your file _should_ have ###

+It is good to add, just under the XML declaration line, a **comments block** that includes a copyright statement, license notice, author notice, a statement of the purpose of the file, and other information useful for future file maintenance.
+The file will compile and run just fine without such a statement; but if you are building code others will see, try to maintain, and possibly want to reuse, you should include it.

 ### What your file _may_ have ###

+A lot happens inside the main tag, and things can get complicated.
+The following elements to not all have to appear in every app or module, and do not have to appear in a specific order for the app to compile and run.
+But it's good to have a pattern you follow, especially if you are working as part of a team, so you can avoid wasting time trying to find something, forgetting to add something, or adding it twice.

+**Declarations**: Define things like effects, validators, and formatters, and send and request data, inside the `<fx:Declarations>...</fx:Declarations>` tag.

+**Metadata**: Add additional information to classes, properties, or methods to use at runtime inside the `<fx:Metadata>...</fx:Metadata>` tag. <a href="https://apache.github.io/royale-docs/features/as3/metadata">Learn more</a>.

+**Functions, property definitions, and other features**: Declare properties, instantiate components, and write functions inside the `<fx:Script>...</fx:Script>` tag.
+In the example above, we declare an event handler, a function that does things when you click one of the buttons in the user interface.